Parallax Effect: WebSite X5 Evo and Pro since version 13

 - Click on the Row Formats button in the toolbar.

-- In the Row Formats window, select the row you want to work at.
+- In the Row Formats window, stay in the General section and select the row you want to work at.

 - Select the Image option in the Background section.